Top 5G Penny Stocks to Buy Today

 But Borqs is also actively involved in 5G.
 Borqs is a Chinese company, and in 2021, it formed JV to develop a $110 million 5G industrial park in Huzhou, China.

 The company’s latest earnings report does show significant year-over-year drops in revenue and net profit margin.
-Still, its net income and earnings per share are improving, and the stock is cheap at well under $1 at the moment.
+Still, its net income and earnings per share are improving, and the stock is cheap at a little over $1 at the moment.

 Dutch multinational Veon is a telecommunications company headquartered in Amsterdam.
-Although Veon’s stock is trading near $2, it is not a small company.
-It has a market cap of more than $3 billion, and it has more than 200 million customers.
+Although Veon’s stock is trading under $0.50, it is not a small company.
+It has a market cap of $705 billion, and it has more than 200 million customers.
 It provides a number of telecommunications services, including voice, data, broadband and digital services.

 So why is Veon a “Buy” among 5G penny stocks?
-For one, its share price has seen steady growth since its low of around $1.20 in October 2020.
+For one, its share price has held relatively steady amid a period of high market volatility.
 What’s more, it has been raising significant amounts of capital to invest in its business.

 Another Chinese company, UTStarcom is a global telecommunications infrastructure firm based in Beijing.
 It provides its services to communications services providers including mobile network operators and enterprises.
 It has been making moves as of late to increase its 5G footprint.